 Beautiful mountainous landscapes of Levi provide spectacular surroundings for various types of activities.

 In winter, tall fells offer ideal terrain for skiing or snowmobiling, whereas in the summer and fall, the same fells unveil countless hiking trails to explore.
-Snow-caped, icy rivers are like winter-time highways for snowmobiles or sledges pulled by eager huskies.
+Snowcapped, icy rivers are like wintertime highways for snowmobiles or sledges pulled by eager huskies.

-In the summer or autumn, explore the same rivers with a canoe and marvel the beautiful nature around you.
+In the summer or autumn, you can explore the same rivers with a canoe and marvel at the beautiful nature around you.

-Take an expedition to Sámi culture, the indigenous people of Lapland.
-Samiland is an exhibition and a part of the UNESCO Observatory Cultural Village program.
+To get to know the Sámi culture, the indigenous people of Lapland, pay a visit to Samiland, an exhibition that also belongs to the UNESCO Observatory Cultural Village program.
 All exhibition texts are available in Finnish, English and Russian.
 Indoor, the texts are available in German and French as well.

 Explore the landscapes of Levi by dashing through the snowy terrain.
 You can choose distances from short 15-minute sprints to long overnight husky expeditions.
 However, remember to check in beforehand whether the husky ride includes a husky musher, or whether you ought to mush yourself.
 Over 30-minute rides are recommendable, as it takes a while to get the hang of it and relax.

-Drive through the forest tracks surrounded by snow coated trees.
-Climb up to the fells and gaze on the white horizon.
-Glide on the icy lakes and rivers.
+Hop on a snowmobile and enjoy the speed!
+Follow the vast network of snowmobile trails through forests, icy lakes and rivers, and all the way up to the fells.
+The snow-covered trees and the endless, white horizons ensure spectacular views everywhere you go.
 The dramatic landscapes of Levi provide excellent circumstances for an unforgettable snowmobile safari.
-There are various safari houses in Levi organizing tours from short drives to long overnight excursions.
+In Levi, there are various safari houses organizing tours from short drives to long overnight excursions.
 Lapland Safaris is one of the most experienced safari houses.